 - Nutra Organics Collagen Powder

-This homemade aloe vera and jojoba oil moisturizer are great for oily skin as the consistency is not too heavy.
+This homemade aloe vera and jojoba oil moisturizer is great for oily skin as the consistency is not too heavy.
 It is made with natural ingredients and is a fantastic daily moisturizer that improves the skin’s softness.

 I was exposed to many skincare lines during my studies to become an advanced dermal skincare specialist.
 I came to realize that while there are some great skincare lines out there, so many skincare products are overpriced and filled with a lot of garbage (toxic ingredients).